traversay/CAMP/README.md

 Quick start
 -----------

 camp is a simple shell script.

 To install, run from a Cygwin Terminal:

     lynx -source rawgit.com/traversay/CAMP/master/camp >/usr/local/bin/camp

 or

     wget rawgit.com/traversay/CAMP/master/camp -O /usr/local/bin/camp

-To use, you may need to start camp with Administrator privileges if in Windows Vista and later You can do this by righ-clicking on the Cygwin Terminal icon and choosing "Run as Administrator" The basic commands are:
+To use, you may need to start camp with Administrator privileges if in Windows Vista and later.

+You can do this by righ-clicking on the Cygwin Terminal icon and choosing "Run as Administrator".

+The basic commands are:

     camp install	# to install the required cygserver as a Windows service